remiel-undead/stellafracta.com/index.md

 Amid the racing season, the mechanic of the champion team is attacked, ahead is the Grand Prix at the Japanese circuit.
 The mechanic is an undercover MI6 agent, his archenemy is a Russian spy who returned from the dead to take revenge.
-The power of dreams, the car manufacturers’ technology of the future, alchemists, Poets, and liars will meet again to play a dangerous secret Game — in plain sight of the world.
+The power of dreams, the car manufacturers’ technology of the future, alchemists, Poets, and liars will meet again to play a dangerous secret Game—in plain sight of the world.

 The second stage of the Great Work, albedo, the sequel to Incredible Spy Detective.